landoskape/networkAlignmentAnalysis/README.md

 This repository is for a project to understand the structure of neural networks with a method called "alignment".
 It contains modules which make doing alignment-related experiments easy and the scripts that run the experiments.
+The repo is equipped to train pytorch models with DDP on an HPC cluster.
 You'll find a few brief instructions about how to use the repository here in the README, but for more information please feel free to reach out!

 ## Setup
 The code requires a basic ML python environment.
 Setup can be done with a